To Email Blast or Not to Email Blast

 • Make sure your unsubscribe option is clear and easy to find

-• Ensure your email formatting is mobile-friendly (over half of all emails are read on mobile devices)
+• Ensure your website and email formatting is mobile-friendly; over half of all emails are read on mobile devices.

-Does our slightly sarcastic answer of “it depends” make more sense now?
-There are times and places where a well-planned email blast can do wonders for your campaigns, providing the kick start needed to get a campaign up and running full tilt.
+Does our slightly sarcastic "it depends" answer make more sense now?
+There are times and places where a well-planned email blast can do wonders for your campaigns, providing the kick-start needed to get a campaign up and running fully.

-And there are times and places where even the most well-thought-out and best-intentioned blast can do nothing but turn off your customers and sour your sender reputation for future email campaigns.
+And there are times and places where even the most well-thought-out and best-intentioned blast can do nothing but turn off your customers and sour your sender's reputation for future email campaigns.

 Ultimately, it has to be your call.
 We hope this article gave you food for thought and helps you make an informed decision when it comes time to answer the question—“to blast or not to blast.”